 When she meets Stratton Bryant, a widower living alone in an old east Tennessee farmhouse, Rain is given the chance to see a bigger world and find herself a place within it.
 But Wolf will not let her part easily.
 When he demands loyalty and obedience, the only way out is through an episode of violence that will leave everyone involved permanently damaged.

 A harrowing story of choice and sacrifice, Charles Dodd White’s In the House of Wilderness is a novel about the modern South and how we fight through hardship and grief to find a way home.

-Charles Dodd White is the author of three novels and a short story collection.
-He has been recognized for excellence in Appalachian writing with the Chaffin Award.
-He has also received a fellowship from the North Carolina Arts Council.
-He lives in Knoxville, Tennessee, with his family, and he teaches English at Pellissippi State Community College.
+Charles Dodd White is the author of the novel In the House of Wilderness, also from Swallow Press.
+He has received the Appalachian Book of the Year Award and the Chaffin Award for his fiction.
+He lives in Knoxville, Tennessee, where he teaches English at Pellissippi State Community College.
 More info →

 Save 20% ($21.56)

 Permission to reprint